harshitgoyal97/chicago-crime-detection/README.md

 # chicago-crime-detection
-EDA for Chicago Crime Detection Dataset
+#### EDA for Chicago Crime Detection Dataset
+Includes answers to some of the possible use-cases